COTONIC

 cotonic-service-worker.js scripts on a web-server.

-(Right-click and use "Safe as"), or use one of the download links.
+(Right-click and use "Save link as..."), or use one of the download links.

 Add the following tag to the page: